 Each year, the Town of Cary implements a temporary change in the drinking water treatment process.
 The Cary/Apex Water Treatment Facility, which provides drinking water to Cary, Apex, Morrisville, Raleigh-Durham International Airport and the Wake County portion of Research Triangle Park, normally uses chloramines, a combination of chlorine and ammonia, for the disinfection process.
 The use of chloramines reduces the level of disinfection byproducts in the water.
 The State of North Carolina encourages all water systems that add ammonia to cleanse their system annually by switching to chlorine only and flush the system by opening fire hydrants.

-Beginning Friday, March 1, 2019, and ending Friday, April 19, 2019, the Town will use only chlorine for disinfection of the water.
+Beginning March 1 through March 31, 2020, the Town will use only chlorine for disinfection of the water.
 This year the amount of time without the ammonia addition has been extended.
 That is because the annual change in disinfectant in 2018 was skipped to conserve water because of potential drought conditions.
-Customers who use water for kidney dialysis machines, fish aquariums or other chlorine sensitive uses should be aware water may contain chlorine, chloramines or a mixture of the two at the beginning of March and for up to several days after April 19.

-Customers who have questions or who have water that fails to clear should call the Town of Cary at (919) 469-4090.
+Citizens who have questions or who have water that fails to clear should call the Town of Cary at 311 or (919) 469-4090.